ptasker/acf-code-field/readme.txt

 = 1.6 =
 * Improvement: Adding PHP language editor support
+* Improvement: Better default text highlighting
+* Bug fix: Hidden panels using the code field need to be clicked on to display contents

 = 1.5 =
 * Bug Fix: Adding support for flexible content fields